-The former Selecao coach returns for his second spell in charge of the national side having previously spent four eventful years in the dugoutBrazil's football federation (CBF) went back to the future on Tuesday with confirmation that former coach Dunga has returned to the post.
+The former Selecao trainer returns for his second spell in charge of the national team having previously spent four eventful years in the dugoutBrazil's football federation (CBF) went back to the future on Tuesday with confirmation that former coach Dunga has returned to the post.

 The Selecao were left reeling by World Cup disappointment that included a 7-1 semi-final defeat to Germany and resulted in the departure of Luiz Felipe Scolari and his technical staff.